iobroker-community-adapters/ioBroker.telegram/docs/en/README.md

 The iobroker log will then show you the chat id in the logs.

 ## Usage
-You can use telegram with [text2command](https://github.com/ioBroker/ioBroker.text2command) adapter.
+You can use a telegram with [text2command](https://github.com/ioBroker/ioBroker.text2command) adapter.
 There is a predefined communication schema, and you can command to you home in text form.

 To send a photo, just send a path to file instead of text or URL: `sendTo('telegram', 'absolute/path/file.png')` or `sendTo('telegram', 'https://telegram.org/img/t_logo.png')`.